If an illness has set you back, we'll help you move forward

 Mesothelioma accounts for less than 1% of all cancers diagnosed in the UK.
-Nonetheless, 2,600 people were recently diagnosed with mesothelioma over the course of a single year, and this number is expected to rise.
+According to the charity Mesothelioma UK, over 2,500 people are diagnosed each year.
+Over the next decade, this number is expected to rise.

 Exposure to asbestos fibres is the only known cause of mesothelioma.
-Although exposure to asbestos estimated to have peaked around 1963, symptoms commonly develop around 40 years after asbestos exposure.
+Although exposure to asbestos estimated to have peaked in the 1960s, symptoms commonly develop around 40 years after asbestos exposure.
 A very few cases occur within 15 years of exposure.
 Some cases have been diagnosed up to 67 years after exposure.

 Statistics from Cancer Research UK predict that mesothelioma incidences will peak in the 2020s before declining.